 A key component of the NDIS, SIL seeks to enable people to live independently.
 This registered group offers help with everyday chores and activities, creating a caring atmosphere in single or shared living situations.

-While a specialized degree is not required, support staff in SIL should have relevant experience and training in helping people with everyday chores so that they can live in a comfortable and empowered setting.
+While a specialised degree is not required, support staff in SIL should have relevant experience and training in helping people with everyday chores so that they can live in a comfortable and empowered setting.

-0139: Coordinating Specialized Support
+0139: Coordinating Specialised Support

 When dealing with intricate circumstances where individuals encounter substantial obstacles, expert support coordination becomes essential.
 Experts that handle complex support solutions are part of this registration group; they guarantee smooth plan execution and crisis management.

-Requirement: Specialized support coordination is best suited for mental health professionals and NDIS allied health professionals, especially mental health nurses.
+Requirement: Specialised support coordination is best suited for mental health professionals and NDIS allied health professionals, especially mental health nurses.
 Their proficiency in handling intricate obstacles offers another level of competence to this vital area of service.

 0140: Support Connection